dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 ## URL rewriting sample app

-You can explore the features of the URL Rewriting Middleware with the [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/fundamentals/url-rewriting/samples/).
+Explore the features of the URL Rewriting Middleware with the [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/fundamentals/url-rewriting/samples/).
 The app applies redirect and rewrite rules and shows the redirected or rewritten URL for several scenarios.

-## When to use URL Rewriting Middleware
+## When to use URL rewriting middleware

 Use URL Rewriting Middleware when you're unable to use the following approaches: